2008 Lexus GS

 The tilt/telescoping steering wheel is handsomely trimmed in wood and leather.
 In the traditional Lexus style, the instrumentation is set deep within the dash to promote easy focus by older drivers and also features electroluminescent instrument needles for heightened visibility.
 Across the dash panel, each gauge, button, knob, lever and wheel is clearly identified by easily read words or symbols, so you can intuitively grasp the meaning.
 There's soft-touch electronic actuation for virtually every control, from the window switches to the trunk release.

 Lexus has made a quality audio system a key component of its brand identity, so it's no surprise that the GS sedan has a premium system.
 The standard 134-watt system features an AM/FM tuner with cassette tape and an in-dash, six-disc CD changer.
 It plays through a 10-speaker sound system.
-MP3 capability isn't offered.
+MP3 capability isn't offered, but an auxiliary audio input jack is provided.
 Audiophiles can opt for the Mark Levinson Premium Surround Sound system, developed especially for the GS interior.
 Utilizing 5.1 surround sound playback via a 7.1-channel speaker topology, its 330-watt amplifier sends the vibes through 14 speakers via 11 channels of amplification.

 The Bluetooth-compatible telephone system can be operated by voice command or through the seven-inch touch screen.